reddec/token-login/README.md

 ## Cache

 To optimize performance and reduce the load on the database, token-login uses an internal in-memory cache.
-The cache has a configurable TTL (time-to-live) and maximum number of elements.
+The cache has a configurable TTL (time-to-live).
 Although an external cache system may be explored in the future, the current approach should be adequate for most use cases.
 It also eliminates several security and logical concerns that can arise with external caches.

 Please check [Security](#security) section for possible security impact.

     Cache configuration:
-      --cache.limit=               Maximum number of tokens in cache (default: 1024) [$CACHE_LIMIT] --cache.ttl=                 Maximum live time of token in cache (default: 15s) [$CACHE_TTL]
+      --cache.ttl=                 Maximum live time of token in cache (default: 15s) [$CACHE_TTL]

-For example, with cache TTL 1 minute and limit with up to 4000 items:
+For example, with cache TTL 1 minute:

-    token-login --cache.limit 4000 --cache.ttl 1m
+    token-login --cache.ttl 1m

 ## Authorization